albertogasparin/react-adone/README.md

 `Yield` is responsible to get the instantiated basket store (using the `key` attribute) or creating a new one.
 That makes sharing baskets across you project extremely easy.

-Similar to Redux thunk, actions receive a `produce` function (read dispatcher) that gets called with mutator that receives a draft state that can either be modified directly or replaced by returning a new one.
+Similar to Redux thunk, actions receive a mutator function (the default is similar to React `setState`) that gets called with an object that will be shallow merged with the current state to provide a new, fresh state.

 ## Basic usage